 The Swiss economy thrives on innovation and Switzerland regularly tops the global innovation indexes.
-According to the World Economic Forum (WEF), Switzerland is the most competitive country in the world.
-The amount of patents and registered trademarks and designs is a clear indication of the high level of innovation in Switzerland and so is the number of people employed in knowledge-intensive sectors.
-Also the proportion of Small and Medium-sized Enterprises (SME) bringing new products and processes to the market exceeds that of the surrounding countries.
+According to the World Economic Forum (WEF) and the World Intellectual Property Organization (WIPO), Switzerland is one of the most innovative countries in the world, and also leads in the OECD's main innovation indicators such as employment in innovative firms.
+The number of patents, and registered trademarks and designs, is a clear indication of the high level of innovation in Switzerland, as is the number of people employed in knowledge-intensive sectors.

 Apart from funding R&I projecs, there is a strong emphasis on mentoring, coaching, teaching business

 knowledge and entrepreneurship skills as well as proving small companies and start-ups with a network of partners in the R&I sector as well as along their value chain.
 Support is also available for export and internationalisation.
-Apart from the federal insitutions, the 26 cantons have their own innovation strategies and offer numerous regional innovation promotion initiatives.
-There are various innovation support mechanisms depending on geographic location, sector or type of company.
+Apart from the federal institutions, the 26 cantons have their own innovation strategies and offer numerous regional innovation promotion initiatives.
+Their support mechanisms can vary according to geographic location, sector, or type of company.